Discovering Your Style: How To Collect & Organize Your Design Inspiration With Intention

 Art & Decor Inspiration

 Impotant: Resist pinning anything and everything you like.
-Try your best to Pin to your board categories especially if you’re saving a lot.
+Try your best to Pin to your board categories especially if you’re saving a lot of images.

 VISUAL RESEARCH - BE INTENTIONAL WITH WHAT YOU SAVE